 How do I Apply?

-The Six Step HEOP Application Procedure for First Year Students
+The Seven Step HEOP Application Procedure for First Year Students

 - Step 1: Submit the following documents to the Admission Office by mid- February but no later than April 1st: